atta007/AI_agents/README.md

 ## 🧠 Features

-- AI-powered agents for various tasks
+- AI-powered agents for RAG
 - Gradio frontend for real-time interaction
 - Modular and extensible codebase